• Instagram

 Albaloo Polo is a Sour Cherry Rice made with pistachios, slivered almonds, and chicken.
 It's a beautiful and majestic Persian dish that has an unbeatable blend of flavors.

 My grandma taught me to make this recipe with chicken, and you will sometimes see it with ground beef or meatballs.
-If you want to make it vegetarian-friendly, it's just as incredible without any meat.
+If you want to make it vegetarian-friendly, it’s just as incredible without any meat at all.

 Rice with cherries and nuts on a white serving platter.